RounakMishra14/ChirpDetect/README.md

 Owl:
 ![Owl](spectrogram/owl.png)

-The spectrograms represent the intensity of frequencies over time, which are crucial for training the machine learning model in detecting bird species based on their sounds.
+Above are the representations of bird calls in the form of images.
+The spectrograms showcase the intensity of frequencies over time, which are crucial for training the machine learning model in detecting bird species based on their sounds.